 Before we moved to Africa, we had traditions.

 Before we moved to Africa, Christmas was magical.
-We got to unwrap a present on Christmas Eve.
+We would unwrap a present on Christmas Eve.
 It was always a new, warm pair of pajamas that we would wear on Christmas morning.

 Before we moved to Africa, we would wake up to homemade cinnamon rolls and hot cocoa on Christmas morning.
 We were also allowed to eat our decorated (and quite stale) gingerbread house for breakfast.